Kwenta/kwenta-python-sdk/README.md

 )
 ```

+## VERSIONS

+SDK Versions below 1.6.0 will only support Kwenta V1 isolated margin.
+Please use the current version to utilize Smart Margin functionality.

+### Queries / Subgraphs:

 To extend the functionality to query subgraphs, Pyth price services, or message on Telegram, you can specify additional parameters.

-### Queries / Subgraphs:

 Queries will default to Kwenta's public Hosted Service endpoints for The Graph.